ivaylokenov/MyTested.AspNetCore.Mvc/docs/_docfx/tutorial/gettingstarted.md

 }
 ```

+Our **"TestStartup"** inherits the base **"Startup"** class to reuse its logic.

-You may have noticed the constructor of the **"CheckoutController"**.
-It is not an empty one.
+Now, take a look at the **"CheckoutController"**.
+You may have noticed its constructor is not an empty one.
 My Tested ASP.NET Core MVC uses the registered services from the **"TestStartup"** class to resolve all dependencies and instantiate the controller.
-We will get into more details about the test service provider later in this tutorial.
+We will get into more details about the global test service provider later in this tutorial.

 ## Web configuration